-If you take an unpaid family or medical leave under the Family and Medical leave Act, you may continue to make your normal monthly contribution plus 2% to your Health Care Spending Account.
-If you choose not to continue your contributions while on leave, you may not resume contributions when you return to work and you will not be able to participate until the following plan year.
+If you take an unpaid family or medical leave under the Family and Medical Leave Act, you may continue to make your normal monthly contribution to your Health Care Spending Account.
 If you do not continue to contribute while on leave, you may not use your account for any expenses incurred during your leave, and you will forfeit any amount left in your account when you drop your participation.